 You’ll have to enable field history tracking on Heap’s custom objects to record how the values change and use that information in custom logic.
 See Salesforce’s documentation on field history tracking to learn more.

 Yes, you can connect to a Salesforce sandbox.
 We recommend connecting to a Salesforce sandbox from a Heap development environment, so that data from the sandbox does not pollute your Heap production environment.

 How many API credits will the integration consume?

 Our integration runs hourly and uses 2 credits to query the account and contact objects to check for changes, and then use 1 additional credit for every 2000 record changes within that hour.
 We impose a daily limit of using no more than 10,000 credits per day, though we almost never hit this limit.

 We would like to create a new user to run this integration.
 What are the minimum permissions the SFDC user needs to have for the integration to work properly?

-You can create a permission set with read and view all permissions for Contacts and Account objects, read permissions for all Contact and Account fields, and “API Enabled” under system permissions.
+To send data from SFDC into Heap only: You can create a permission set with read and view all permissions for Contacts and Account objects, read permissions for all Contact and Account fields, and “API Enabled” under system permissions.

 What if our Contact to Account relationship is not 1:1 (i.e. one Contact could belong to more than one Account)?